-&lt;sup>34 For a collection of selected works by Russian imperial military thinkers, see Strategiya: The Foundations of the Russian Art of Strategy, Edited by Ofer Fridman (C. Hurst, May 27, 2021).
+&lt;sup>34 For a collection of selected works by Russian imperial military thinkers, see Strategiya: The Foundations of the Russian Art of Strategy, edited by Ofer Fridman (C. Hurst, May 27, 2021).

-Massed aerospace attack and views on U.S. concepts of operations
+Massed aerospace attack and views on US concepts of operations

 Russian military strategy is influenced by perceptions of adversary strategy-the concepts of operations and technologies being developed by potential opponents.
 These interpretations can be stylized with a set of overarching assumptions about what an opponent's strategy constitutes in practice.
-Russian strategy is oriented towards the prospect of a regional or large-scale war with NATO.
-It accommodates a range of conflicts, but nonetheless it is primarily aimed at resolving that higher order challenge.
+Russian strategy is oriented toward the prospect of a regional or large-scale war with NATO.
+It accommodates a range of conflicts, but it is aimed primarily at resolving that higher-order challenge.
 One of the principal challenges the strategy seeks to address stems from the Russian belief that the opening phase of a war with NATO will feature a massed missile-aviation strike.
-Here we should introduce the main operational concepts or challenges as the Russian military sees them, particularly in the initial period of war: massed missile-aviation strike (IMVU).
-The latter, IMVU, is now described and interpreted as an evolution of the MRAU problem, and a component of U.S. multi-domain operations.
+Here we should introduce the main operational concepts or challenges as the Russian military sees them, particularly in the IPW: massed missile-aviation strike (MRAU), prompt global strike (BGU), and, most recently, integrated massed air strike (IMVU).
+The latter, IMVU, is now described and interpreted as an evolution of the MRAU problem and a component of US multi-domain operations (MDO).

-The Russian military is familiar with MDO concept development, although analysts view it through the lends of prior assumptions that the initial U.S. campaign will comprise a large-scale missile and air attack.
-Prompt global strike remains more of a catchall term for a strategic intercontinental counterforce attack, using ballistic missiles, long range bombers, and seabased cruise missiles, against Russia's main conventional and nuclear forces.
-Conversely, MRAU and IMVU appear to be more operational level discussions, though the strike carries strategic implications.
+The Russian military is familiar with MDO concept development, although analysts view it through the lens of prior assumptions that the initial US campaign will comprise a large-scale missile and air attack.
+Prompt global strike remains more of a catchall term for a strategic intercontinental counterforce attack, using ballistic missiles, long-range bombers, and seabased cruise missiles, against Russia's main conventional and nuclear forces.
+Conversely, MRAU and IMVU appear to be more operational-level discussions, though the strike carries strategic implications.
 Below is an example of how Russian military writing often depicts the challenge.